songniy/DeployingNodePython/README.md

 This is a nodeJS boilerplate application utilizing an express backend that can execute a python script.
 It is set up to be deployed to Heroku with Travis-CI.

+note: The python libraries are there only for demonstration purposes and are not actually being used.

 ## To start on localhost:

-The libraries are there only for demonstration purposes and are not actually being used. npm install npm run python-install
+npm install
+npm run python-install